>/replaced -ai

 AI-adjacent restructuring means the layoff is tied to AI-focused strategy, technology investment, or team reallocation, but not direct replacement.

-Speculative / unclear means the event is included as a lead or weakly related case and should not be read as confirmed AI replacement.
+Speculative / unclear means the event is a weaker AI-related lead and should not be read as confirmed AI replacement.

 Source quality